Dependency Injection in Javascript and Testing

 A potential issue you might get into is building your own tiny testing framework with assert helpers and whatnot.
 I've seen it happen with Python and unittest, instead of using Pytest.
 I don't think this is bad if you keep it small and simple.
 And I bet your it will still be faster compared with a big, opinionated framework.

-Sidenote: I've focused mostly on Javascript here, but in the past I saw the same scenario with Ruby on Rails: rspec tests using Rails for a non-trivial project would take a wooping amount of ~30 seconds of initial bootstrapping even to run a trivial unit test (RoR preloads all objects, at least did back around 2015).
+Sidenote: I've focused mostly on Javascript here, but in the past I saw the same scenario with Ruby on Rails: rspec tests using Rails for a non-trivial project would take a whooping amount of ~30 seconds of initial bootstrapping even to run a trivial unit test (RoR preloads all objects, at least did back around 2015).
 So an engineer thought about using minitest and migrate all tests, because it was orders of magnitude faster.
 It didn't worked because of other unrelated reasons, but the intention was good.